 The conversation had proceeded to this point when a scream rang out from a room at the other side of the house.
 They all reflexively looked at each other.
 Ichiro’s father said, “That was Yurika’s voice.
 Something happened to her!” and flew out of the room.

-A few moment later his frantic voice echoed out again, “Everyone, get here as fast as you can!
+Less than a minute after that, his frantic voice echoed out again, “Everyone, get here as fast as you can!
 Yurika!
 Yurika!”

 A short time before, without giving her an explanation, her mother took Yurika by the hand and said, “We’re going to spend the night in one of the other rooms.”
 A room that didn’t face the yard.